mlanza/ai-literacy/301/04-magic-moments.md

 We’re standing at the edge of something big — a future where the baton can be passed *without* a developer in the loop.
 Where the AI isn’t just reading the guidebook, but knows when and how to act on it.
 Where the infrastructure exists to let a brain in a jar take action *safely*, *modularly*, *on brand.*

-That’s what the next chapter explores: a generic infrastructure that exposes reusable, external tools agents can utilize as needed.
+That’s what the next chapter explores: a generic infrastructure that exposes pluggable tools agents can utilize as needed.

 We’re not there yet.